jbsiraudin/jbsiraudin.github.io/src/pages/portfolio.md

 Game Design & Previz on Skull & Bones, an AAA Ubisoft Original.

-- Helped multiple internal teams with design problems in a transversal previz role, with a focus on realization and user experience.
+- Helped ground gameplay teams in a transversal previz role, delivering prototypes and design documents, with a focus on realization and user experience for the ground cache and treasure maps features.
+- Designer on [The Helm](https://youtu.be/DwNegC92x_s), an end-game feature, with a focus on PvPvE gameplay combat challenges, economy and UI, leading its implementation in the Anvil pipeline.
+- Public speaker at Ubisoft Forward September 2022 public event at Ubisoft HQ to present Skull & Bones and answer questions about the game.
 - Developed dozens of UX and design prototypes, written with Javascript and playable with a gamepad.
-- Design owner on two PvPvE gameplay features, leading the implementation in the Anvil pipeline while collaborating with multiple departments.
 - Edited 10 internal videos to showcase the work of the Paris team on important milestones.

-I can't say much until the game is out!
-I'll update this section when I'm able to.
+Left the project at the end of 2022, soon after the planned release of November 2022, to join Star Wars Outlaws.

 <br/>